NDevTK/infra/doc/users/vpython.md

 TL;DR: [go/vpython-and-you](./vpython_one_page.md)

-Chrome Operations builds and maintains a tool called `vpython`, which offers a simple, easy, reliable, and dependable mechanism for the instantiation of arbitrary user-specified Python virtual environments for Operations and client teams.
+Chrome Operations builds and maintains a tool called `vpython` (the current version is invoked as `vpython3`), which offers a simple, easy, reliable, and dependable mechanism for the instantiation of arbitrary user-specified Python virtual environments for Operations and client teams.

 A `vpython` invocation looks largely like a standard `python` invocation, with the notable difference of the tool name. `vpython` accepts Python interpreter